Noscapine

-Noscapine (also known as Narcotine, Nectodon, Nospen, Anarcotine and (archaic) Opiane) is a benzylisoquinoline alkaloid, of the phthalideisoquinoline structural subgroup, which has been isolated from numerous species of the family Papaveraceae (poppy family).
-It lacks significant hypnotic, euphoric, or analgesic effects affording it with very low addictive potential.
-This agent is primarily used for its antitussive (cough-suppressing) effects.
+Noscapine, also known as narcotine, nectodon, nospen, anarcotine and (archaic) opiane, is a benzylisoquinoline alkaloid of the phthalideisoquinoline structural subgroup, which has been isolated from numerous species of the family Papaveraceae (poppy family).
+It lacks effects associated with opioids such as sedation, euphoria, or analgesia (pain-relief) and lacks addictive potential.
+Noscapine is primarily used for its antitussive (cough-suppressing) effects.

 Medical uses

 Noscapine is often used as an antitussive medication.
 A 2012 Dutch guideline, however, does not recommend its use for acute coughing.